-- Plan ahead.

-- Order half, child's, or senior's portion.

-- Avoid breaded, fried, and creamed foods.

-- Choose poached, roasted, broiled, steamed, or stir-fried foods.
+- Plan ahead. - Order a half portion, children's portion, or senior's portion. - Avoid breaded, fried, and creamed foods. - Choose poached, roasted, broiled, steamed, or stirfried foods.

-- Avoid high-calorie drinks, alcohol, cappuccinos, and flavored coffees.

-- Caution at the salad bar!
-Dressings, toppings, and creamy salads are high in calories.

-- Avoid the bread basket.

-- Get a "to go" box at the beginning of your meal.

-- Share a meal.
+- Avoid high-calorie drinks, alcohol, cappuccinos, and flavored coffees. - Caution at the salad bar!
+Dressings, toppings, and creamy salads are high in calories. - Avoid the bread basket. - Get a "to-go" box at the beginning of your meal. - Share a meal.

-Quick Tips to Hang on Your Refrigerator Door
+Quick Tips to Hang On Your Refrigerator Door

-- ☑ Drink 64 ounces of fluid daily.
-Try to drink 20 ounces of fluid between meals and snacks.

-- ☑ Consume 70-100 grams of protein daily.

-- ▼ Take vitamin supplements daily.

-- ✓ Don't use straws.

-- ✓ Don't drink carbonated beverages.

-- ☑ Don't eat and drink at the same time.

-- Stop drinking 5 minutes before and do not drink for 30 minutes after meals.
-Drinking with meals will push the food through too fast.

-- ☑ Stop eating at the first sign of fullness.

-- ✓ Introduce new foods one at a time.

-- Fresh fruits and raw vegetables may be added after the your surgeon says you may start the regular diet.

-- ✓ Read food labels.

-- ☑ Remember: no more than 5-7 grams of sugar per serving.

-- ☑ The best choices are good-quality foods.

-- ☑ Eat your protein first.

-- ☑ Eat slow; chew to applesauce consistency.

-- ☑ Sip!
-Don't gulp.

-- ✓ Walk!
+- Drink 64 oz. of fluid daily.
+Try to drink 20 oz. of fluid between meals and snacks. - ☑ Consume 70-100 grams of protein daily. - ☑ Take vitamin supplements daily. - ✓ No straws. - ☑ No carbonated beverages. - \blacksquare Do not eat and drink at the same time. - Stop drinking 30 minutes before and do not drink for 30 minutes after meals.
+Drinking with meals will push the food through too fast. - \blacksquare Stop eating at the first sign of fullness. - \blacksquare Introduce new foods one at a time. - Fresh fruits and raw vegetables may be added after your surgeon says you may start the regular diet. - ☑ Read food labels. - Remember: no more than 5-7 grams of sugar per serving. - \blacksquare The best choices are good-quality foods. - ☑ Eat your protein first. - ☑ Eat slow; chew to applesauce consistency. - ☑ Sip!
+Don't gulp. - ☑ Walk!
 Walk!
 Walk!